 What is Flutter?

-Flutter is a popular app development framework based on Dart language and is currently the global market leader for cross-platform app development.
-The tool was created and marketed by Google back in 2017 with several advantages over the native app development process.
-Flutter lets you use a single codebase to create apps for multiple environments, including web development, desktop apps development, and mobile development.
+Flutter is a UI software development kit based on Dart language and is currently the global market leader for cross-platform app development.
+Flutter allows for using a single codebase to create apps for multiple environments, including web development, desktop apps development, and mobile development.

 When you compare Flutter vs React Native, Flutter offers great support for designing UI components with a friendly user interface and a fast development process.